-Of course, it’s important to get feedback from your attendees.
+It’s important to get feedback from your attendees.
 Pigeonhole Live’s feature Answer Ratings also allows audiences to provide feedback on the way their question was answered immediately after it is answered.
 This collects feedback while it’s still fresh in their minds, and provides an in-depth look into the audience’s state of mind as the event is going on.

 And as the event is ending, use the Announcements tool to direct people to a post-event survey, ensuring that they see and complete the call to action.